Watermelon Seed Oil – Lightweight Hydration for Skin and hair

 In facial formulations, watermelon seed oil brings balance and softness without heaviness.
 Combine it with other lightweight carriers such as raspberry seed or cucumber seed oil to create a fast-absorbing blend rich in essential fatty acids.

 Used as the main oil phase (typically 20–80% of the formula), it helps regulate sebum production, supports skin elasticity, and keeps pores clear.
 Its naturally high vitamin E content provides antioxidant protection, making it ideal for acne-prone or oily skin formulations that require light, breathable hydration.
+For guidance on structuring the oil phase in a complete formulation, see facial serum.

 Lightweight Body Oils & After-Sun Care